POC Like You Mean It—A Hands-On Hyper-V Cluster You Can Build This Afternoon

 The Optimal Deployment and Infrastructure Navigator

 I’m in the middle of writing The Hyper-V Renaissance—an 18-part series making the case for traditional Hyper-V with Windows Server 2025 as a serious virtualization platform.
 It’s been consuming most of my writing time, and I’ve been heads-down on TCO comparisons, cluster builds, and PowerShell automation.
-But sometimes you stumble across something that deserves its own post, and you have to step away from the main project for a minute.

 The Real Cost of Virtualization